Academic Policies

 Steps beyond dissertation submission

-8. The candidate should contact the Office of the Bursar to confirm that his/her account is not in arrears.
+8. The candidate should contact the Office of the Bursar to confirm that their account is not in arrears.

 Note: Completion of these steps does not guarantee conferral of a candidate's degree.
 The final conferral decision rests with the Graduate School of Arts and Science and New York University's Office of the Registrar.
 After completing the final dissertation submission, candidates should contact the Office of the Registrar at graduation@nyu.edu if there are any questions regarding graduation status or degree conferral.